Step 1. Log in to the Management Console

 Enter your Dashboard account name and password.

 You can find your Dashboard account credentials in the email sent to you automatically by our systems.
-Otherwise, contact your partner.
+Otherwise, contact your Infrascale implementation specialist.

-We recommend choosing a region closest to your location if multiple options are available.
+We recommend choosing a region closest to the location of the CFA if multiple options are available.

 Select Allow remote access to this appliance via Dashboard if needed, and then click Register.